valbaca/valbaca.github.io/_posts/2024-05-28-warhammer-starter.md

 ## Picking an Army

 Rules and apps come second.
 First is finding an army/faction that you really love!
+Here's some videos to help you decide:

 - [Every Army in 20 mins - Poorhammer](https://www.youtube.com/watch?v=b_b6vosDElQ)
 - [Why NOT to play each faction - Poorhammer](https://www.youtube.com/watch?v=dVunthA4BDs)